Welcome to today's edition of the Rush 24-7 podcast.

 The drive-by's told us the city was devastated and destroyed.

-Nobody's going to move there, nobody's moving back.
+Nobody's moving back.

 The only work they can get is from the illegal alien community, blah, blah, blah, blah.

-Uh sounds like things are starting to come back in New Orleans on the all-important jobs front.
+Sounds like things are starting to come back in New Orleans on the all-important jobs front.

 All right.

-Uh uh, what is name?
+What is name?

 He is in Damascus meeting with Basher Assad and the chief of the Iranian nuclear division.

-Uh, internal memos from Sheikh Nas Ralah to his fellow Hezbo fighters.
+The Israelis have intercepted some communications, internal memos from Sheikh Nasrallah to his fellow Hezbo fighters.

-Whatever he's saying, they're not having that kind of conversation amongst themselves.
+They're not having that kind of conversation amongst themselves.

-Um, and it is speculated by those who are in the know that perhaps Nasrallah, things were going well on the front, you don't bring the guy away from the front.
+And it is speculated by those who are in the know that perhaps Nasrallah, things are going well on the front.

-When things aren't going well, you might call a big time general home for marching orders, but it does illustrate uh uh who's pulling the guy's uh puppet strings, Syria and Iran.
+When things aren't going well, you might call a big-time general home for marching orders.

-Yes, America's real anchor man on a roll on the excellence in broadcasting network.
+Yes, America's real anchorman on a roll on the Excellence in Broadcasting Network.

-Interesting story here from the uh the Associated Press.
+Interesting story here from the Associated Press.

-It is it's uh I don't know who wrote Tom Rom, our old buddy Tom Rom at the Associated Press, and he writes, these are dreary days for U.S. diplomacy.
+It is, it's a, I don't know who wrote, Tom Rahm, our old buddy Tom Rom at the Associated Press.

 A string of disappointments in recent weeks has left Washington's role as a global power broker diminished.

-The unalloyed U.S. support for Israel during two weeks of fighting with the Hezbows in Lebanon and the American refusal to agree to a quick ceasefire are leaving the Bush administration ever more isolated internationally.
+The unalloyed U.S. support for Israel during two weeks of fighting with the Hezbos in Lebanon and the American refusal to agree to a quick ceasefire are leaving the Bush administration ever more isolated internationally.

 He couldn't have it more wrong.